IGME-202-2231/project-1-jis1046/README.md

 ### Controls

 -   Movement
-    -   Up:
+    -   Up: Up arrow
-    -   Down:
+    -   Down: Down arrow
-    -   Left:
+    -   Left: Left arrow
-    -   Right:
+    -   Right: Right arrow
--   Fire:
+-   Fire: Left click

 ## You Additions

 This spaceship will wrap the screen around.
-Ship will have missiles as powerup.
-Ship also will have ray shield that can destory enemies in contact.

 ## Sources

--   _List all project sources here –models, textures, sound clips, assets, etc._
--   _If an asset is from the Unity store, include a link to the page and the author’s name_
+Play spaceship - unkown
+Armour enemyship - pngtree
+enmeyship - pngtree
+fire laser- unkonwn

 ## Known Issues

-_List any errors, lack of error checking, or specific information that I need to know to run your program_
+_List any errors, lack of error checking, or specific information that I need to know to run your program_ Enemy could not resawn then collision occur, it has error, so I comment it out

 ### Requirements not completed

-_If you did not complete a project requirement, notate that here_
+Firing collison with enemies